juliendoty/Bocconi-ML-Project/README.md

 **Università Bocconi — Machine Learning Coursework (Spring 2025)**

 **Short summary**
-This repository contains a **sanitized excerpt** of a coursework machine-learning project that predicts professional footballers’ market values (EUR).
-The full project used a 15K+ observation, 75-feature dataset; to protect course data and group deliverables, this repo exposes (1) a concise technical summary, (2) selected code excerpts that illustrate the preprocessing and modeling pipelines (Ridge and Random Forest), and (3) sample outputs (RMSE comparison and feature importance).
+This repository contains a sanitized excerpt of a coursework machine-learning project that predicts professional footballers’ market values (EUR).
+The full project used a 15K+ observation, 75-feature dataset; to protect course data and group deliverables, this repo exposes (1) a concise technical summary, (2) selected code excerpts (see **excerpt_code.ipynb**) that illustrate the preprocessing and modeling pipelines, and (3) sample outputs (RMSE comparison and feature importance).
 The full dataset and original group submission are not published here.

 ---